Skip to content

 Pass a limit to BeginScan to limit the max number of items to retrieve.
 If limit is set to 0 then the first page of results will be returned which may be empty because all the results were filtered out.
 Be sure to check token.canContinue to see if there are more results to fetch.

-Because a Scan operation can be slow and expensive, you can segment the operation into smaller chunks by passing a totalSegments and segmentIndex parameter to BeginScan.
+Because a Scan operation can be slow for large data sets, you can segment the operation into smaller chunks by passing a totalSegments and segmentIndex parameter to BeginScan.
 This will allow you to run multiple Scan operations in parallel, each responsible for a different segment of the Store.
 You can split your scan into up to 1000000 segments.
+Note: Some backing storage layers may have limits on the number of segments they support.

 Just like for List operations, you are not able to use a list token across client versions.